Karachi Development Authority: History

-"The Karachi Development Authority was successor of Karachi Improvement Trust and launched its first scheme at the junction of National Stadium & Karsaz in front of Agha Khan Hospital, Liaquat National Hospital & Liaquat Memorial Library known as Dhoraji Colony KDA Scheme 1-A. This area is considered to be the most posh area of the city of Karachi, having houses of the rich and wealthy.
-The area is also very expensive."

 A municipal commission was established in 1852 to provide city-planning services in Karachi's residential zones - cantonment areas came under control of military administration rather can civic administration.
 In 1934, the city of Karachi Municipal Act was passed, which lead to the formation of the Karachi Municipal Corporation (KMC) that was responsible for development and maintenance of the city.
 After independence in 1947, KMC was superseded by the Karachi Improvement Trust (KIT), which was created to help manage the city after the influx of hundreds of thousands of refugees from India.
 KIT developed the first master plan for the city after independence, in conjunction with the Swedish firm Merz Randal Vetten (MRV).

-The Karachi Development Authority was established by the order No V of 1957 signed by President of Pakistan General Muhammad Ayub Khan for development and expansion of Karachi.
+The Karachi Development Authority (KDA) was established by the order No V of 1957 signed by President of Pakistan General Muhammad Ayub Khan for development and expansion of Karachi.
 The Karachi Municipal Corporation, on the hand, was tasked with maintenance of the already-developed parts of the city.
 KDA was given a large portion of land, and was directly responsible for its development.
-The KDA, however, did not have control over federally-administered areas, such as cantonments or railway land.
+KDA, however, did not have control over federally-administered areas, such as cantonments or railway land.